inspec/inspec-aws/docs-chef-io/content/aws_sns_topic.md

 end
 ```

-    # You may also use has syntax to pass the ARN
+You may also use has syntax to pass the ARN:

 ```ruby
 describe aws_sns_topic(arn: 'arn:aws:sns:*::my-topic-name') do